 How Oracle Siebel CRM Licensing Works:

-• License Complexity: Licensing became more complex post-Oracle acquisition.
+- License Complexity: Licensing became more complex after the Oracle acquisition.
 Users receive license keys to activate purchased functionalities.
 Oracle provides these keys on its website, allowing downloads without a license upfront.

 Introduction to Siebel Licensing